 - Notice of the AGM shall be given one week in advance;

-- The quorum for the AGM shall be ten per cent of the current membership rounded up to the nearest full member.
+- The quorum for the AGM shall be 30 (thirty) current MCR members.
 Should the AGM be inquorate, the MCR President shall, in consultation with the MCR Committee, call for a second meeting for the purposes of making decisions concerning MCR finances or the MCR committee.
 Quorum for this second meeting shall be at least five members of the MCR Committee, or at least ten full MCR members;

 - Each officer of the MCR committee shall submit a report on his/her official responsibilities at the AGM.
 The MCR Treasurer shall also propose a budget;

 - The last order of business at the AGM shall be the hustings and elections of the officers of the new MCR committee;

 - Elections of the new MCR committee shall be by Mi-Voice (online voting).
 There will always be the option to Re-Open Nominations (RON).
 If RON wins the majority vote, election for the post will re-run.

 - The returning officer for the elections shall be the MCR President.
 In the event that the President is him/herself a candidate for election, another member of the MCR Committee who is not a candidate for election shall be appointed returning officer.
 This appointment will be made by the MCR committee and posted on the notice-board at the close of nominations;

 - The returning officer shall: ensure that the hustings are carried out in an orderly and timely fashion; manage the online voting system collect and count the votes; and communicate the results to the MCR secretary within two hours of the close of voting;

 - All MCR members and associate members are eligible to stand for any MCR post, except that: